-24. Communication and Identity
+25. Communication and Identity

-Course Instructor: Ms. Anushree Dixit
+Course Instructor: Ms. Tanushka Jangid

-This course enables students to explore their personal and professional identities, to create their distinctive presence.
-It intends to help them gain an understanding of the basic purpose, benefits, and responsibilities of self-presence, and to begin the process of defining their values, strengths, and goals, which also helps them enhancing their professional readiness.
+This course enables students to explore their identities to mark their distinctive presence in professional spaces.
+It intends to help them gain an understanding of the basic purpose, benefits, and responsibilities of self-presence, and to begin the process of defining their values, strengths, and goals, which helps them enhancing their employability skills through exposing themselves through various activities.